Father, paramedic, and Educational Technologist who enjoys getting away from reality on the seas a few days at a time.

 Again, the waitstaff in My Fair Lady main dining room made each night's dinner service wonderful.
 This is not to say that the dinner experience was perfect, though.
 Bar service was routinely slow.
 Drinks arrived after appetizers on more than one evening.
 The food was generally very good, portioned appropriately, and aesthetically presented.
 I missed the cultural themed nights related to ports of call that previous cruises have offered.
 Also, lobster and steak cost extra- though definitely worth $15 plus gratuity for a perfectly prepared filet.

-added Sep 1, 2001 cruise on Explorer of the Seas to their profile.
+added Dec 3, 2017 cruise on Allure of the Seas to their profile.

-received a helpful vote on their Enchantment of the Seas cruise review - Good value, but once was enough.
+received a helpful vote on their Carnival Liberty cruise review - Good cruise for families on a budget.